logoPROFESSIONAL VERSION

 Diagnosis of Uroperitoneum in Foals

-If laboratory testing is not available, 10 mL of methylene blue can be injected into the bladder via a urinary catheter.
-If the bladder is patent to the peritoneal space, dye should be seen in the peritoneal fluid within 15 minutes.
+If laboratory testing is not available, 10 mL of 1% methylene blue can be injected into the bladder via a urinary catheter.
+If the bladder is patent to the peritoneal space, dye should be evident in the peritoneal fluid within 15 minutes.
 This test is rarely necessary to make the diagnosis and therefore rarely performed.

 Table